 Pigs don’t need much more than the essentials that every human yearns for.
-Provide your pigs with kindness, adequate shelter, good food, clean water, a pasture and a wallow and you will be rewarded with happy pigs that stay out of trouble (most of the time).
-Yes, I have been jealous of our pigs staying cool in their wallow while I melted into my boots on hot humid days.
+Provide your pigs with kindness, adequate shelter, good food, clean water, a pasture, and a wallow, and you will be rewarded with happy pigs that stay out of trouble (most of the time).
+Yes, I have been jealous of our pigs staying cool in their wallow while I melted into my boots on hot, humid days.

 Here is is our big list of things you should know about before you bring pigs to your homestead.

 Find out which breeds are available in your area as the starting point and then research and compare your options.
-We chose the Berkshire, an old British heritage Breed.
-Berkshire’s are black with white markings on their leg, face and tail.
+We chose Berkshire, an old British heritage Breed.
+Berkshire’s are black with white markings on their leg, face, and tail.
 They are hardy and well suited to being raised outdoors.
 Berkshire pork is often compared to Kobe beef.
 The meat is famous for being moist, tender, heavily marbled with fat and high in flavor.
-Regardless of what breed your choose, buy your pigs from a farm with a good reputation.
+Regardless of what breed you choose, buy your pigs from a farm with a good reputation.

-Weaners are young pigs that have been weaned from their mothers milk.
+Weaners are young pigs that have been weaned from their mother’s milk.
 This usually happens when they are 6-10 weeks old.
 We brought four weaners home when they were seven weeks old.
-They weighed around 30-40lbs, two were male (castrated) and two were female.
+They weighed around 30-40lbs, two were male (castrated), and two were female.
 We transported them in dog kennels, ensuring that they were protected from the sun and wind for the ride home.
 We Paid $80.00 for each.

-We were required to register for an Animal premises ID prior to picking up the pigs.
+We were required to register for an Animal premises ID before picking up the pigs.
 This program makes it possible for regulators to trace a pigs movement from the farm, to farm, to retailer, in the event of a food safety issue or a disease outbreak.
-Each Canadian province has its own contacts and procedures for registering.
+Each Canadian province has its contacts and procedures for registering.
 You can find out more here.
 Sometimes it can take up to a week or more to get applications processed so if you are thinking about getting pigs you might want to look into this early.
 Regardless of where you live in the world be sure to find out about your local regulations.

 Your perimeter fencing in combination with electric fencing will ensure that the main fence is never tested or damaged by your animals.
 The Perimeter fence should act only as a second line of defense against escapees.

-We used the Stafix Energizer X6, Polywire and Rutland Treadin Blue posts.
-You need a grounding rod and many systems can be operated with a battery if you don’t have access to power.
-We ran three strands of Polywire but two would have been sufficient.
+We used the Stafix Energizer X6, Polywire, and Rutland Treadin Blue posts.
+You need a grounding rod, and many systems can be operated with a battery if you don’t have access to power.
+We ran three strands of Polywire, but two would have been sufficient.